The Farm totals nearly 800 acres of this approximately 640 acres are rented off the National Trust and 160 acres off private landlords.

 All of High Arnside Farm is in an "Environmentally Sensitive Area", which restricts the stocking rate and the amount of fertiliser and herbicides we can use.

-On the farm we have 500 ewes and 100 gimmer hoggs (female replacements).
-The ewes are Swaledales (black faces and horns) and Cheviots (white faces).
+On the farm we have 400 Cheviot ewes, (Cheviots - white faces).
 Lambing starts from the 5 April and lasts until the end of May.
 The majority of the lambs are sold from September through to December.